Testing the 'Netatmo Welcome' Smart Camera – Hardware Hacking

 3. Analyzing the console login script

 So this was a surprise, the login script checks for the secret we already found in our first blog post about the Netatmo Welcome camera.
-By knowing this, direct shell access is really easy now!
+By knowing this, direct shell access is straightforward now!
 Particular funny is the comment at the first line of the script 'A simple "login" equivalent to replace the open serial console on production, to slow-down reverse-engineering.
 If you can read this, it didn't work.'.
-Well it seems it did not work for us.
+Well, it seems it did not work for us.

 #!/system/bin/sh